 My art represents a past of childhood abuse, addiction, and a life long struggle with mental illness.
 Trying to put things together over time, piece by piece with much thought and reflection until each piece fits precisely where I want it.
 It is much easier in art than in life.
 Art and life are one and the same to me.
 I hide things in my pieces as things about myself are still hidden in me, hopefully to be discovered.
 Putting a piece together takes a lot of time, just like putting a life back together.
 My time is spent searching for all those pieces in art and in life.

-I'm excited to share with you my collection of work titled “Exploration.”
-These pieces reflect the various stages of my three-year journey in encaustic painting.
+I'm excited to share my collection of work with you.
+These pieces reflect the various stages of my four-year journey in encaustic painting.
 After a long break from the fine arts, I found myself needing to disconnect from the daily barrage of technology.
 So, I taught myself the basics of encaustics and I began experimenting in photo encaustics.
 I soon transitioned into abstract landscapes and nonrepresentational pieces.
 I enjoy exploring the texture, translucent quality, and fluidity that can be achieved through the medium.